manubb/barbiche/docs_src/documentation.md

 Other examples can be found [here](demo.html#Loops).

 ### Imports
 The `bb-import` attribute is reserved to `<template>` elements.
-The value of a `bb-import` can be a template node, a template id or a Barbiche object.
+The value of a `bb-import` attribute can be a template node, a template id or a Barbiche object.
 It is applied to the barbiche instance function.
 The returned template is then merged using current context and the current node is replaced with the merge result.

 A simple example:
 ```html